eddiemf/vue-affix/README.md

 </section>
 ```

 This will make the `.sidebar-menu` element stay fixed while in the `#example-content` element viewport.
 Simple as that.
+Just don't forget to set the width to `.vue-affix` class!
+It will probably cause unexpected behavior if you don't set it!

 ## How the plugin works
 It works similar to Bootstrap's Affix plugin, it will add 3 classes (`.affix-top`, `.affix` and `.affix-bottom`) to the affixed element while you scroll the page.